The Australian: History

+Michelle Gunn was appointed in January 2023 as editor-in-chief – the first woman to assume that position.

+Since 2019, The Australian has published an annual study, called Australia's Richest 250, which ranks the country's wealthiest people from one to 250, in order of their net worth.

 Coverage

 Daily sections include national news ("The Nation"), world news ("Worldwide"), sport news, and business news ("Business").
 Contained within each issue is a prominent opinion/editorial (op/ed) section, including regular columnists and occasional contributors.
 Other regular sections include technology ("Australian IT"), media (edited by Darren Davidson since 2015), features, legal affairs, aviation, defence, horse-racing ("Thoroughbreds"), the arts, health, wealth, and higher education.
-A traveland indulgence section is included on Saturdays, along with "The Inquirer", an in-depth analysis of major stories of the week, alongside much political commentary.
-Saturday lift-outs include "Review", focusing on books, arts, film, and television, and The Weekend Australian Magazine, the only national weekly glossy insert magazine.
+A Travel + Luxury lift-out magazine is included on Saturdays, along with "Inquirer", an in-depth analysis of major stories of the week, alongside much political commentary.
+Saturday lift-outs include Culture (named Review until late October 2025) focusing on books, arts, film, and television, and The Weekend Australian Magazine, the only national weekly glossy insert magazine.
 A glossy magazine, Wish, is published on the first Friday of the month.

 "The Australian has long maintained a focus on issues relating to Aboriginal disadvantage."
 It also devotes attention to the information technology, defence and mining industries, as well as the science, economics, and politics of climate change.
 It has also published numerous special reports into Australia's energy policy, legal affairs, and research sector.

 The Australian Literary Review was a monthly supplement from September 2006 to October 2011.

-The tone and nature of The Australian's coverage has changed over time, but since the late 20th century under the ownership of Rupert Murdoch and with Chris Mitchell as editor-in-chief, it has taken a markedly conservative direction.
-It was outspoken in supporting the conservative government of Prime Minister John Howard.
+The tone and nature of The Australians coverage has changed over time, but since the late 20th century under the ownership of Rupert Murdoch and with Chris Mitchell as editor-in-chief, it has taken a markedly conservative direction.